11 Data visualization with ggplot2

 geom_point(aes(size = tests_per_capita))

-11.4 Add a new geom (text information for each point)
+11.3 Adding a new geom layer (text information for each point)

-function from the add-on package ggrepel allow us to add text labels for each data point that repel away from each other to avoid overlapping of the text.
+function from the add-on package ggrepel allows us to add text labels for each data point that repel away from each other to avoid overlapping of the text.
+To achieve this, we define label = country

 ggplot(dat, aes(x = gdp_capita, y = cases_per_100k)) +